faluhong/hispaniola_land_cover_mapping/README.md

 Please cite the following paper if you use the dataset or the code:

 Falu Hong, S. Blair Hedges, Zhiqiang Yang, Ji Won Suh, Shi Qiu, Joel Timyan, and Zhe Zhu.
-Tracking mangrove condition changes using dense Landsat time series (Under Review).
+Rapid loss of primary forests on the Caribbean Island of Hispaniola revealed by Landsat time series (Under Review).